 We collaborate with business-to-business vendors, connecting them with potential buyers.
 In some cases, we earn commissions when sales are made through our referrals.
 These financial relationships support our content but do not dictate our recommendations.
 Our editorial team independently evaluates products based on thousands of hours of research.
 We are committed to providing trustworthy advice for businesses.
 Learn more about our full process and see who our partners are here.

-Many small business owners want to keep critical HR functions under the same roof.
-Paychex is a great employee retirement vendor for such businesses, offering HR, payroll and employee benefits services, as well as integration with 401(k) plans.
-With Paychex, business owners can choose their own 401(k) plan, IRA, 403(b) and investment options to offer employees.
-Business owners can work with their preferred financial advisor or Paychex’s sales and service teams on plan design.
+Paychex is a great employee retirement vendor for business owners who want to keep critical HR functions under the same roof.
+The company offers HR, payroll and employee benefits services, as well as integration with 401(k) plans.
+With Paychex, business owners can choose their own 401(k) plan, IRA, 403(b), pooled employee plans and SIMPLE IRA plans specifically designed for businesses with fewer than 100 employees.
 Paychex makes it easy to set up your plan and integrate with automated payroll to handle employee enrollment and contributions.

 9.2 / 10